Isle of Wight line to be closed for one month

 Ryde Pier engineering works

-This means that no services will run between Ryde Esplanade and for an 8-month period, during which engineers will continue preservation work which began in October 2022.
+This means that no services will run between and Ryde Pier Head for an 8-month period, during which engineers will continue preservation work which began in October 2022.

 The work is needed to ensure the long-term future of the historic pier structure, and previously required the line along the pier to be closed from October 2022 to July 2023.